-To reduce deaths and serious injuries from fire, or to prevent unnecessary hospital stays, we have identified that the number of vulnerable individuals and householders is set to increase.
-We are focused on making sure that we further strengthen the targeting of high risk individuals and households, offering a tailored level of support and engagement for those at medium to low risk.
+We have identified that the number of vulnerable individuals and households is set to increase.
+We are focussed on further strengthening our approach to targeting high risk individuals and households to reduce deaths and serious injuries from fire and prevent unnecessary hospital stays.
+We will offer a tailored level of support and engagement for those at medium and low risk.
 We will also continue to deliver an integrated approach to risk management.
 This means that we will bring together our work in prevention, protection and response to target those most at risk from fire and other emergency events.
 This one team approach to risk reduction starts at an organisational level and works its way down to actions delivered by stations and teams who work directly with targeted vulnerable people and households.
 To help us, we work with partners to use data to identify those most at risk and jointly work to get 'up stream' of the demand for our services.
 Our approach to integrated risk management can be found on our website (dwfire.org.uk).